-- Warm Fuzzies: A low cost reward that makes pledgers feel warm and fuzzy inside.
+1. Warm Fuzzies: A low cost reward that makes pledgers feel warm and fuzzy inside.
 For example, postcard, thank you note, shout out, mention in the credits of your film or the liner notes of your album will do.
-Make sure it is personalized to them.
-Not a generic cut/paste.
+Make sure it is personalised to them - not a generic cut/paste.

-- Gifts: A gift might not cost you much money to make, but it'll hold tremendous value for pledgers.
-The fact that they can hold the reward in their hands makes the connection between project & pledger all the more real.
-The trick with gifts is low cost, high return.
-The gift doesn’t have to be directly related to the project.
+2. Gifts & SWAG: A small gift might not cost you much money to make, but it'll hold tremendous value for pledgers.
+The fact that they can hold the reward in their hands makes the connection between project and pledger all the more real.
+The trick with gifts is low cost, high return - beware time-heavy gifts like drawing everyone a custom portrait (or just value them accordingly!).

-- Outputs: Offer what you’re making/crowdfunding for as a reward.
+3. Outputs: Offer what you’re making/crowdfunding for as a reward.
 It sounds like a no brainer, but you have to actually offer what you’re making as a reward.
 You might be crowdfunding for a play, but it’s critical to offer the opportunity to come and see the play as a reward.
-The output has to be directly related to the project.
+Think about ways to add value like autographs and early bird access.

-- Experiences: Anytime you meet directly with your pledgers face-to-face, it qualifies as an “experience”.
-The “experience” can be any experience that only you could deliver.
-Backstage passes, meet and greets, a song (or even a religion) dedicated to your pledgers totally count.
+4. Experiences: Anytime you meet directly with your pledgers face-to-face, it qualifies as an “experience”.
+The “experience” can be anything that only you could deliver.
+Backstage passes, meet and greets, a song dedicated to your pledgers totally count.
 Again, the trick with experience is low cost, high return.

-e.g. Uncle Berties Botanarium offered a “dinner party extravaganza” with music provided by Lawrence Arabia, readings from Duncan Sarkies’ novel and a sketch souvenir from Stephen Templar plus the chance to meet the cast.
+e.g. Uncle Berties Botanarium offered a “dinner party extravaganza” with music provided by Lawrence Arabia, while Thomas Oliver offered autographs, a lunch date, and even a personal concert

-- Crowd sourced: To really involve your crowd, ask them what they think is a fitting reward or better yet, ask them if they can offer any rewards! e.g. Blueskin Energy asked their local community for rewards, and they responded with everything from blues and unicycle lessons through to home killing chickens as a reward.
+5. Crowd sourced: To really involve your crowd, ask them what they think is a fitting reward or better yet, ask them if they can offer any rewards!